 Many factors are considered when awarding aid.
 You do not have to be poor to qualify, but you do have to prove you need aid.
 You must apply for financial aid each academic year because your financial needs may change and must be re-evaluated.

-Due to the COVID-19 emergency, the Financial Aid team is working remotely, with all
+Due to the COVID-19 pandemic, the Financial Aid team is providing virtual service,

 July 23, 2020: Priority financial aid application deadline for Fall 2020